Things to do in Lampang

 Hospital at the Thai Elephant Conservation Center

-We visit the hospital which is part of the Center but has a separate entrance.
+We visit the hospital, which is part of the Center but has a separate entrance.
 The hospital offers free healthcare to all elephants.
-There is nursery with mothers and their babies as well.
+There is a nursery with mothers and their babies as well.

 The “Louis House”

-There are more teak wooden houses in Lampang than in any other city in North Thailand.
-The city was a major center of the teak industry from the 1880s until 1941.
+There are more teak wooden houses in Lampang than in any other city in northern Thailand.
+The city was a major centre of the teak industry from the 1880s until 1941.
 Many of these houses were constructed in this period.
-A good example is the former office of the Louis T.Leonowens Company, one of the British logging companies but there are many others.
-At the time of writing you can visit this house.
+A good example is the former office of the Louis T.Leonowens Company, one of the British logging companies, but there are many others.
+At the time of writing, you can visit this house.
 There is no entrance fee.
-The house is empty but might be transformed into a museum in the future.
-Let’s hope so.
+The house is currently under renovation.
+Amongst locals the house is known as the “Louis House”.